Comparing Latham Group (SWIM) & The Competition

 |2.47

-Latham Group currently has a consensus target price of $23.75, suggesting a potential upside of 66.08%.
-As a group, “Plastics products, not elsewhere classified” companies have a potential upside of 28.10%.
-Given Latham Group’s stronger consensus rating and higher probable upside, analysts plainly believe Latham Group is more favorable than its rivals.
+Latham Group currently has a consensus target price of $23.50, indicating a potential upside of 68.58%.
+As a group, “Plastics products, not elsewhere classified” companies have a potential upside of 33.33%.
+Given Latham Group’s stronger consensus rating and higher probable upside, research analysts clearly believe Latham Group is more favorable than its peers.

 Profitability

-This table compares Latham Group and its rivals’ net margins, return on equity and return on assets.
+This table compares Latham Group and its peers’ net margins, return on equity and return on assets.

 |Net Margins